Ariescyn/EldenRing-Save-Manager/README.md

 Icon used from https://www.deviantart.com/abdelrahman18/art/Elden-Ring-Icon-877626671

 NOTE: The exe was compiled with pyinstaller and windows defender might report it as untrusted.
 This is a common issue with pyinstaller.
 Just click more info > run anyway.
-I am working to fix this by compiling it differently and will release it along with a fix where some GUI elements are placed wrong depending on your windows personalization settings.
+I am working to fix this by compiling it differently but it has been a real PAIN.
+Would appreciate advice.

 ![image](https://user-images.githubusercontent.com/68882322/156894674-4511043f-f643-4c64-abb2-cbfe0217b454.png)